training tips for a marathon

 Improved functional leg strength and overall speed

-Improved efficiency, or running economy, developed through increased neuromuscular recruitment
+Improved efficiency, or running economy, developed through increased neuromuscular recruitment6.
+A recovery day each week.

 Increased ability to tolerate high levels of lactic acid through increased buffering capability.